-How do you know when you need a case manager?
+How do you know when you need case management?
 Think about it this way: when someone is in recovery from addiction, they may work with one team at a detox facility, another to ensure safe transportation to and from treatment, another when they enter residential treatment, and a fourth or fifth for aftercare options.

 Without an addiction case manager, you rely on those teams to relay critical information as you transition from one stage to the next.
 Otherwise, it becomes your responsibility.
 When this happens, critical information can and does get lost in communication.
 If you want to prevent that, you need a case manager.

 Along with coordinating each stage along the continuum of care, individuals who aren’t sure what to do next can benefit from the guidance and direction of a case manager who has helped similar individuals navigate the recovery process.
 When in doubt about where to begin or where to turn next, case managers provide unbiased, professional guidance.

 When someone’s body is chemically dependent on drugs or alcohol, a chemical dependency case manager can be beneficial by helping individuals detox prior to entering formal treatment.
 Because chemical dependency can be life-threatening in the early stages of sobriety, a chemical dependency case manager serves as a critical lifeline at one of the most difficult stages of recovery.

 When you or someone you care about is working through the recovery process, addiction case management helps:

 1. Identify Recovery Needs